complete-dope/codex/content/posts/Brushing-up-LLM.md

 ---
 ### RLHF
+So its a combination of SFT , then Reward Modelling and then using policy to improve the SFT model .
+So its a 3 step process

 Reinforcement learning with human feedback, here we train a reward model ( who's role is to output / rank the answer) , the dataset for this training is created by humans preference judgements then we train a reward model to predict the score then freeze that model and

 RLHF is used to make text `good` and as `good` itself is hard to define and is subjective and context dependent and to compensate for the shortcomings of the loss itself people define metrics as `BLEU` or `ROUGE`  (Bilingual Evaluation Understudy)